Tahir-Siddique/TestTask/README.md

 To check schema of api's you simply needs to go on browser and type `127.0.0.1:8000/api/schema`.
 Make sure backend server is running.

 [Note] For sending emails, i am using Console as EmailBackend so what it basically do is that it shows the same email inside the console.
 So email will be sent to your inbox.
-But it will be shown in Console/Terminal.
+But it will not be shown in Console/Terminal.

 ## Thanks.